 Mind decided to use more personal messaging, like using the phrases “we” and “our” to show it was a team of compassionate people writing the words on the organization’s website.
 By repositioning to more personal, empathetic language, a charity is able to connect with struggling individuals.

-2. Respond Quickly And With Feeling
+2. Respond Quickly and With Feeling

 Now that you’ve created your voice, there are some best practices involved when putting that voice into action.
 For example, you’ll want to maintain a sense of urgency when a dialogue has been opened between you and an audience member.
 Did someone comment on one of your social media posts or fill out the form on your “Contact Us” page?
 Be sure to respond now instead of later.
 Doing so not only improves your engagers’ experience with your organization, but it builds a sense of importance.
 People want to feel like they matter.
 When you’re communicating with someone in person, it’s a fluid conversation, right?
 You’ll want to maintain this fluidity online as well.